dipanjan2907/git1/README.md

 # git1
-This is my first Github Depository.
+This is my first Github Repository.
 Author- Dipanjan Sadhukhan